 At times, sober living can be difficult.
 As a newly sober person, you are in complete control of your own destiny.
 You have the power to make the changes needed to sustain your hard-earned recovery.
 Your journey towards lifelong sobriety is a process and will be filled with many challenges.
 To minimize the chances of relapse in your recovery, you need to use all available tools and support.
-Entering a sober living home is effective after treatment program that allows your newfound life and coping skills to use.
+Entering a sober living home is an effective after treatment program that allows your newfound life and coping skills to use.

 While the benefits of sober living homes are numerous, the experience of living with other recovering people may frighten you.
 Additionally, the thought of independent living while dealing with the temptations of substance use may be overwhelming.
 To make this transition easier for you, you need a game plan in place to help instill confidence.
 The following are 5 things you need to do in your first week of sober living.